MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    -   Locate a Visit record that does not have an Actual Start or Actual End value.
 Select and copy the **Code** for this Visit.

-   -   Switch to the browser tab with the app, press F5 to run the app
+   -   Switch to the browser tab with the app, press F5 or click the Play icon at the upper-right corner to preview the app.

    -   Paste the copied value into the search textbox, verify that the record is displayed in the form